joanlouji01/ERP/attendence/README.md

 # ERP
 This is a project done by a group of students Enterprise Resource Model
-LANI ANGEL X T
+Developer - LANI ANGEL X T
-hello